marqusG/vscode-php-getters-setters-phpcs-compliant/README.md

 _This repository is a fork of the Christopher Vergne extension [ cvergne/vscode-php-getters-setters](https://github.com/cvergne/vscode-php-getters-setters) which is a fork of the original extension [phproberto/vscode-php-getters-setters](https://github.com/phproberto/vscode-php-getters-setters)_

 _I'm new to VS Code extensions development.
-I'm developing a WordPress plugin but when it come the moment to use php-getter-setter extension I realized it didn't work: I had the original verzion by phproberto.
-So I browsed the extension repo and I g¡have found the CV fork.
+I'm developing a WordPress plugin but when it come the moment to use php-getter-setter extension I realized that it didn't work: I had the original verzion by Roberto.
+So I browsed the extension repo and I have found the CV fork.
 This one worked but it didn't use phpcs conventions which we use developing WordPress plugins and themes.
 So I wanted to fix this and I thought it could be useful for other WordPress developers._

-_At first, I just wanted to create a pull request and merge my change with the main brnch but once I have cloned the repo using Github Desktop I see it gave me several errors: .vscode was not found, exports method was not recognized and so on.
-I tried to install missing dependencies but I have not been able to solve those errors.
-So I just created a new extension using `yo code` command and then pasted the code from the forked repo.
-I’m sorry but this is the best I could do in the little time I had available_
+_At first, I just wanted to create a pull request and merge my change with the main brnch but once I have cloned the repo but after two weeks without a message from the Christophe, I thought the repo was no more mantained so I decided tu publish my own fork in VS Code extension repo_

 _I leave here the rest of the readme file as it is.
 See CHANGELOG.md to learn more about new changes_